-Cameroon's Anglophone crisis: no end in sight | DW | 04.01.2021
+Cameroon's Anglophone crisis: No end in sight | DW | 04.01.2021

 A separatist shows his hunting weapons near Numba town.
 Gangs claim to recieve donations from passing travelers

 Kevin claims the locals willingly give money to the fighters.
 The soldiers are the evil ones, he says: "They rape, burn houses.
 They commit so many crimes.
-The rape young women."
+They rape young women."

 In Numba, Pastor Roland Arrey says he is tired of hearing the same thing.